About Me

 That was a humbling experience.
 I completed my PGCE in Secondary Science (Physics) and worked over the Summer for the University of Manchester teaching A Level Physics to students from Saudi Arabia.
 Then in September 2011 I started working at Altrincham Grammar School for Boys.
 After two years working there, and 11 years in the North West, it was time for me to return home to Essex.

 So I now work in one of the top Grammar Schools in the country.
 I am the Head of Physics here, leading a very successful department.
-I am an AQA A Level Physics Examiner, picking up valuable experience about exam board idiosyncracies, which I use to support my teaching.
+I am an AQA A Level Physics Examiner, picking up valuable experience about exam board idiosyncrasies, which I use to support my teaching.

 I was fortunate to work with a remarkable colleague, called Dr Machacek.
 He is the finest Physics teacher I have ever met.
-He is involved with a project called Isaac Physics.
+He is involved with a project called Isaac Science.
 He invited me to collaborate with him, and since then I have co-authored the GCSE Isaac Physics book and helped to run countless bootcamps, workshops and masterclasses for GCSE and A Level Physics.

 And then Covid-19 happened.